nikitakuchur/testpoint/README.md

 ## Comparing responses

 After collecting the responses, you might want to compare them to see if there are any differences.
-To do that, run the `compare` command with the two csv files as arguments:
+To do that, run the `compare` command with the two CSV files as arguments:

 ```shell
 testpoint compare ./http-localhost-8083.csv ./http-localhost-8084.csv